Rafael Rodríguez Mercado: Academic career

 Rodríguez Mercado was the first to practice Endovascular Neurosurgery in Puerto Rico since 1997.
 Currently (2018) he is Professor of Neurosurgery at the University of Puerto Rico School of Medicine and director of the Endovascular Neurosurgery Program of that institution.
 He also leads the same program at ASEM Stroke Medical Center and, since 2001, is the director of the Fellows Training Program in Neuroendovascular Surgery at the University of Puerto Rico School of Medicine.
 There, he has trained physicians from many countries in this specialty as well had lecture conferences in many countries and published papers in peer review journals.

 Rodríguez Mercado is a member of 15 international medical societies and has participated in several scientific research projects.
 Currently (2018) he is licensed to practice medicine in New York, Texas, Florida, Pennsylvania, and Puerto Rico.

 In 2010, after a year as Interim Chancellor at the University of Puerto Rico, Medical Sciences Campus, he was named Chancellor of the Medical Sciences Campus of The University of Puerto Rico.
 In January 2017, Ricardo Rosselló, Governor of Puerto Rico, appointed Rodríguez Mercado as Secretary of Health of Puerto Rico.
-In September 2017, he was appointed as Associate Professor of Surgery initially and them promoted in February 2019 to Adjunct Professor of Surgery at the Uniformed Services University of Health Sciences.
+In September 2017, he was appointed as associate professor of Surgery initially and them promoted in February 2019 to adjunct professor of surgery at the Uniformed Services University of Health Sciences.
 In April 2019, was appointed Professor of Surgery at Ponce Health Sciences University as part of his academic and military career.

 Rodríguez Mercado is a Fellow of the American College of Surgeons and a Diplomate of the American Board of Neurological Surgeons.

 Military career

-Rodríguez Mercado began his military career in 1988.
+Rodríguez Mercado began his military career in 1989.
 He served in the United States Army Reserve, Medical Corps, as Command Surgeon in the 1st Mission Support Command at Fort Buchanan, Puerto Rico.
 He served in Puerto Rico National Guard as Assistant Surgeon and Field Surgeon at Camp Santiago.
 He was from 2000 to 2006 also a staff neurosurgeon at Walter Reed Army Medical Center and Brooke Army Medical Center.
 He was Commander of the 369th Army Reserve Hospital Surgical Unit.
-Currently (2017), he was Associate Professor of Surgery and promoted in February 2019 to Adjunct Professor of Surgery at the Uniformed Services University of the Health Sciences at Bethesda, Maryland on an IMA position.
+Currently (2017), he was associate professor of Surgery and promoted in February 2019 to adjunct professor of surgery at the Uniformed Services University of the Health Sciences at Bethesda, Maryland on an IMA position.
 In 2022 he received the Legion of Merit medal.
+He retired from the Army Reserve in July 2023.